ejrgilbert/whamm/docs/src/intro/syntax/conditionals.md

 Conditional statements are useful for controlling the way a program executes

 ## Syntax ##
-`whamm!` supports 3 different signifiers for conditional statements:
+`Whamm` supports 3 different signifiers for conditional statements:
 All `if`/`else` blocks must begin with an `if` statement, which is then followed by any number of `elif` statments and either 0 or 1 `else` statments.
 Finally, the whole chain must be closed with a `;`.

 ### Formal Syntax ###